sofwerx/sqan/readme.md

 Nearby Connections is currently utilized in the cluster configuration.
 A few modifications have been made to help heal broken connections.
 All devices in Nearby Connections remain active on advertising and discovering although future work will probably stop advertisement and discovery once the network members appear to have been identified in order to reduce the significant stability costs of continous advertising/discovery.
 Based on testing to date, Nearby Connections does not seem stable or performant enough to be a viable option long term.

 Performance so far:
- - connections typically are taking around 1 min to stabalize
+ - connections typically are taking around 1 min to stabilize
  - latency tends to be around 300ms, but a large portion of the connections so far appear to be utilizing access via a shared connection to the same WiFi router
  - high bandwidth traffic (like video) lags and becomes increasingly buffered over time
  - at or above 3 devices, the Nearby Connections mesh fragments or otherwise becomes unstable